How to Become an Electricity ESCO

 To be eligible to participate in NYSEG supply choice program, suppliers must first apply to and meet the requirements of the Public Service Commission (PSC) and the New York Independent System Operator (NYISO).

-ESCOs (Energy Service Companies) that the PSC and the NYISO determine eligible to participate then must submit forms and agreements to NYSEG and meet operating standards, where applicable.
+ESCOs (Energy Service Companies) that the PSC and the NYISO determine eligible to participate then must submit forms and agreements (see Electric Qualification Steps below) to NYSEG and meet operating standards, where applicable.

 For your convenience, the Supplier Manual is available online.